 No. Once you set up asynchronous monitoring, our collector module will start to collect the monitoring data asynchronously.
+According to our benchmarks, we only add 2 ms to the invocation time on average.
 This is unique to Thundra and we are proud of it.

 No. Systems using synchronous monitoring should have a retry mechanism to make sure there is no data loss, as data sending may fail in some attempts.
 Retries result in latency or there could be data loss if there is no retry mechanism.
 Thundra solves these issues thanks to its asynchronous monitoring capability.